yass-org/yass-css/README.md

 # Yass CSS

+`yass-css` is currently in alpha.
+It is subject to breaking changes without warning.

 This readme is for information about developing `yass-css`.
 For documentation on how to use `yass-css`, see: https://github.com/yass-org/yass-docs